FredHutch/Oncoscape/INSTALL.md

 ### Running a Global Installation on Linux and Mac OS X

-If you performed a system-wide install of the Oncoscape R libraries (make install) the following command will kill any current running Oncoscape instances and launch Oncoscape as defined in the configuration file:
+If you performed a system-wide install of the Oncoscape R libraries (make install), the following command will kill any current running Oncoscape instances and launch Oncoscape as defined in the configuration file:

 ```bash
 make oncoApp7777